Hôtel de Ville, Blois: History

 The first town hall in Blois was commissioned in around 1500.
 The site selected, on the northwest bank of the River Loire, had been gifted to the town by the governor and bailiff of Blois, Jehan de Saveuse, in 1457.
-De Saveuse had been appointed to his post by Charles, Duke of Orléans, whose local seat was the Château of Blois.
+De Saveuse had been appointed to his post by Charles I, Duke of Orléans, whose local seat was the Château of Blois.
 De Saveuse had originally intended that the gift would enable local people to receive the mass of the Holy Spirit, a form of communion which took place on the first Monday of each year.
 The construction was financed by donations from Louis XII and his wife, Queen Anne.
 The design was centred round a tower, which was decorated with royal emblems and was completed in the early 16th century.

 In 1777, after the building had become dilapidated, the mayor, Jean-François III de La Saussaye, decided that it should be demolished and replaced.
 It was rebuilt in ashlar stone to a design by Charles Gendrier in the neoclassical style and was officially reopened on 27 November 1779.
 The design involved a symmetrical main frontage of seven bays facing onto the river.
 The central bay, which was slightly projected forward, featured a short flight of steps leading up to a square headed doorway.
 There was a casement window with shutters and a keystone on the first floor and a pediment with a clock in the tympanum above.
 The other bays were fenestrated by casement windows with shutters and keystones on the first two floors, and by dormer windows at attic level.

 The building was cleared and briefly served as the home of Marie Louise, Duchess of Parma, who was ruling France as queen regent, in late March and early April 1814.
 It was almost completely destroyed by bombs dropped by German aircraft on 18 June 1940 during the Battle of France in the early stages of the Second World War.
 The mayor, Émile Laurens, was killed at his home on Rue Robert-Houdin during the bombardment.